acuna-public/Storager/README.md

 ## Storager
-Storager is a lightweight and very powerful library for clouds and local storages for Android
+Storager is an extremely lightweight but very powerful library for clouds and local storages for Android
 <br>

 **Supported storages**